 Amani is Associate Director, Community Development at Health Union.
 She uses her personal and professional experience to connect with communities.
 Amani received her Master of Public Health from the University of Pennsylvania in 2017 focused on community health.
-With her personal experience as an unofficial advocate/liaison to her mom who had breast cancer (twice) and husband who had thyroid cancer she has unique insight on what it is like to be a primary caregiver.
+With her personal experience as an unofficial advocate/liaison to her mom who had breast cancer (twice) and a husband who had thyroid cancer, she has unique insight on what it is like to be a primary caregiver.
 She is committed to providing support, compassion, and empowerment to those living with chronic conditions.
 She recognizes that learning from communities is one of the greatest teaching experiences and her passion lies with building relationships and deep connections.
 Amani is excited to immerse herself in an environment that truly gives communities a voice.

 Heather received her Bachelor of Communications from Indiana University of PA where soon after graduation applied her writing skills to Philadelphia's city government where she scripted speeches and created important documentations.
 Professionally, Heather understands the impact of a supportive community having worked in content creation and management for a national nonprofit.
 Personally, she also understands the pressure and vulnerability that comes with being a caretaker, having been an official advocate for her mother, who continues to recover from a ruptured brain aneurysm.
 She not only has respect and compassion for those living with chronic conditions but is honored to provide these communities with a supportive environment where we can all learn and grow from one another.

 Amrita is the Chief Community Officer at Health Union.
 Prior to joining Health Union, Amrita spent 6 years at GlaxoSmithKline (GSK) in numerous marketing and analytic roles in anti-infectives and oncology.
 Amrita recently completed a Masters in Public Health from Drexel University while working on the launch of an exciting new product.
-Through her career she has accumulated extensive market research experience, which she has honed to develop a keen sense for patient needs.
+Through her career, she has accumulated extensive market research experience, which she has honed to develop a keen sense for patient needs.
 In addition to her MPH from Drexel University, Amrita holds an MBA from Temple University and a BS from Binghamton University in New York.

-Joanna is Associate Director of Community Development at Health Union where she utilizes her strong passion for connecting and building positive relationships.
-She received her Bachelor’s degree in Sociology with a minor in Communications and has worked in the healthcare industry for over a decade.
+Joanna is Director of Community Development at Health Union where she utilizes her strong passion for connecting and building positive relationships.
+She received her Bachelor's degree in Sociology with a minor in Communications and has worked in the healthcare industry for over a decade.
 Now at Health Union it is her motivation to continually connect with others by finding a common ground to boost awareness in every segment for those with chronic health conditions.

-Rebecca Braglio, J.D., is Senior Director of Community Development at Health Union where she uses her background in psychology and law to create welcoming and supportive environments that meet member needs.
+Rebecca Braglio, J.D., is Executive Director & Legal Counsel of Community Development at Health Union where she uses her background in psychology and law to create welcoming and supportive environments that meet member needs.
 In a former life, Rebecca practiced as a criminal defense attorney and specialized in mental health cases.
 After becoming involved in a senior pet rescue organization and volunteering for her local shelter, Rebecca shifted her focus from the law to building communities and connecting people.
-Her background in mental health has given her a genuine sense of understanding the struggles others endure while recognizing the importance of a supportive and empowering community.
+Her background in mental health has given her a genuine sense of understanding of the struggles others endure while recognizing the importance of a supportive and empowering community.
 When she isn’t building communities, she spends her free time surrounded by senior dogs and cats.

 Anthony is Associate Director of Community Development at Health Union where he uses his background in psychology and mindfulness to help create positive, meaningful relationships through online communities for people living with certain health conditions.
 Anthony received his Bachelor’s in Psychology with a minor in Religious Studies and has worked in healthcare for the past 6 years supporting various communities including families with children on the Autism Spectrum, people suffering from addiction, and patients with cancer.